Microneedle Treatments VS. Dermarollers

 Professional microneedle treatments are often combined with other treatments such as electrical currents or growth factors to boost your desired results.
 Growth factors especially improves the healing process of your skin, giving you better results than if you had microneedling treatments by themselves.

 What is the difference?

 Professional microneedle tools have longer needles than the tools you can buy online or in retail stores.
 That means we can get deeper into the skin (the dermis layer, to be exact), which means that we can give you better results.
 We can combine microneedle treatments with other treatments to boost your results, too.
-Combining microneedle treatments with PRP is a very popular way to go, as it can help lighten hyperpigmentation, boost collagen levels, and smooth wrinkles.
+Combining microneedle treatments with growth factors is a very popular way to go, as it can help lighten hyperpigmentation, boost collagen levels, and smooth wrinkles.

 At-home Dermarollers look like fat little wheels covered in needles.
 They are best used with the goal of increasing the absorption of your favorite products.
 They usually do not go deep enough to boost collagen levels, so the results you get with them may not be as dramatic as with a professional treatment.

 If you’re interested in learning more about microneedle treatments, call us today at (281) 333-4600 to schedule a consultation.